 Pass along the east side of the ridge, exploring more views over Liberty Canyon in Agoura Hills.
 When Phantom Trail and the firebreak path briefly reconnect, make two slight right turns to proceed on Phantom Trail along the east side of the ridge.

 After Phantom Trail comes back to a ridge saddle and is rejoined by the firebreak path, you will do something different this time.
 At 1 1/3 miles from the start, the trail turns left and drops off the west side of the ridge.
 Over the next quarter mile, the trail descends across a side canyon draped in chaparral.
 Views straight ahead feature a ranch that is backed by Ladyface Peak.

 Phantom Trail swings up to a saddle on the ridgeline at an intersection with the firebreak path.
-To the left, Liberty Ridge Trail (also known as Heartbreak Ridge Trail extends north toward Heartbreak Hill Trail.
+To the left, Liberty Ridge Trail (also known as Heartbreak Ridge Trail) extends north toward Heartbreak Hill Trail.
 Proceed straight through this junction to hike the final 0.8 junction-free miles on Phantom Trail down to Liberty Canyon Fire Road.
 This last third of the trail is different from the previous, ditching big views for a more intimate experience passing through oaks and tall brush in a wooded canyon.